 Moray – A Place of Contrasts

 The southern tip of Moray surrounds the Loch Avon basin.
 This is one of the most impressive settings in the Cairngorm mountains, even more enhanced by winter snow.
-Loch Avon (742m) and Loch Etchachan (927m) are the highest bodies of water of their size in the UK.
+The Cairngorm plateau is the largest expanse of land over 900m in the UK and home to rare Arctic flora.
+Most of this plateau drains into Loch Avon (742m) and Loch Etchachan (927m) which are the highest bodies of water of their size in the UK.
 Surrounded on three sides by precipitous mountains and crags this is a dramatic place.
 Surprisingly few people realise that this view lies entirely within Moray with the boundary passing over the top of some of the highest hills in Scotland; Ben Macdui 1309m (no. 2), Cairngorm 1245m (no. 6), Beinn a’Bhuird 1196m (no. 11), Ben Avon 1171m (no. 17).
 Beinn Mheadhoin at 1182m is the only high mountain that lies solely within Moray.

 Moray has a drier and sunnier climate than expected from its position so far north.
 Mid-summer is also a time of near continuous daylight.
 Thus it is no surprise that the lower lying coastal region is a key farming and food production area.
 Much of the rural local industry is based on quality food and drink.
 It is home to global food brands such as Walker Shortbread and Baxters soups and jams.